 Investing time in a planning system will save you hours of panic.
 You might have your wedding planning guides, bridal magazines, flyers and hand scribbled notes all over the house but if you consolidate all your tasks into one GoogleDoc you can keep track of your planning with ease.
+Event Management companies can even help here.
 Colour code your system using a traffic light system;

 - Red – Not started